abijith-kp/MyLink/README.md

 MyLink
 ======

-I have always wanted to create an application wich could help with aggregating all the links that I send to my mail id.
+For sometime now, I was planing to create an application which could help with aggregating all the links that I send to my mail id.
 I have this habit of sending links/urls of any interesting things that I find on the internet, something like archiving them for future reading or reference purposes.